jnozzi/cocoadev.com/markdown/QuestionMarkInCircleGlyph.md

 Font Screen-GB18030Bitmap: in _readBasicMetricsForSize, claims 0 max advance but is fixed-pitch.

-This is how I create the string (which I use for a button title, using setTitle: on General/NSButton):
+This is how I create the string (which I use for a button title, using setTitle: on NSButton):

 unichar chars[] = { 0xFEFF, '?', 0x20DD };
-General/NSString *str = General/[NSString stringWithCharacters:str length:sizeof(chars)/sizeof(chars[0])];
+NSString *str = [NSString stringWithCharacters:str length:sizeof(chars)/sizeof(chars[0])];

 ----

-You shouldn't need the byte-order metacharacter in an General/NSString; all the unicode characters in an General/NSString are implicitly in native byte order.
-The 0xFEFF was simply to make sure General/TextEdit recognized the .txt file as unicode.
+You shouldn't need the byte-order metacharacter in an NSString; all the unicode characters in an NSString are implicitly in native byte order.
+The 0xFEFF was simply to make sure TextEdit recognized the .txt file as unicode.
 Try it without the 0xFEFF.

 ----